-- The pre-admit department will contact you via phone at the time of your scheduled phone call appointment that was made by your surgeon’s office.
+- The pre-admit department will contact you via phone.
 Please have available all your medications with dosages, your medical and surgical history.
 You will be instructed to take a pre-op shower and given instructions on what medications to take the morning of surgery.
 Please have a pen and paper available to write down your instructions.
 If you have any questions for the pre-admit department, write them down ahead of time to help you remember.
-The department is open Monday through Friday, 8 a.m. to 4 p.m., and is closed on holidays.
-Please call (772) 223-2840 for more information.
+The department is open Monday through Friday, 8 a.m. to 4:30 p.m., and is closed on holidays.
+Please call 772.
+223.2840 for more information.

 - Your labs and diagnostics will be done prior to surgery.
 The surgeon’s office may give you a prescription to get your labs/diagnostics done.
-If they have not, pre-admit can help guide you to the nearest location to fit your schedule.
-Sometimes you may need additional testing done; pre-admit will guide you as to the nearest location to fit your schedule.
+Sometimes you may need additional testing done; Pre-admit can help and guide you to the nearest location.

-- The admitting department will also be calling you to update your demographics and insurance.
+- The Pre-Certification Department will also be calling you to update your demographics and insurance.
 You will be informed of your deductible, co-insurance or co-pay.
 Use this time to ask any questions you may have, including financial arrangements.

 - Arrange to have a family member or friend pick you up and bring you home the day you will be discharged.
-If you need transportation, please ask us how we can help.
+If you need transportation, please let your physician’s office know.

 The Night Before Your Surgery

 - If you are having surgery, please make sure not to eat or drink anything (no coffee, water, gum, mints) after midnight the night before your surgery.
 Please remember to take the medications you were instructed to take the morning of surgery with a sip of water.